 Next, crush the Oreos in a food processor/blender to get them into fine crumbs.
 I used the traditional Oreos for the recipe.
 Don't use the double stuff because that will be too much moisture for the crust.

 Then, mix the melted butter with the Oreo crumbs until it becomes thoroughly wet.
-Use a 1 TBSP and scoop into each muffin cup.
+Use a 1 tablespoon and scoop into each muffin cup.

 To compact the crust, use the bottom of a spice jar!
 I have little plastic ones from my grocery store that work perfectly to compact the crust.
 You can also use the back of a ⅛ cup.
 That's it!